Updated: Apr 26

 I know the worry for sensitive kids from my own experience raising my talented daughters.
 You get tons of advice and consider so many possible things that might make the kids anxious.
 I have a paradigm shift advice: Try asking the kids what is troubling them.
 Then just listen until they finish.
 A good tip is to write a list on a note of what the kid is complaining about.
 The kid will feel so relieved, and you'll get a better sense of what they are experiencing.

-My book Creative Children Like the Animals of the World was written and developed when my kids were little.
+My PBL, SEL and STEAM book Creative Children Like the Animals of the World was written and developed when my kids were little.
 I introduced nature and environment in a Man and the Living World Museum and needed stories.
 When I wrote, my daughters added the kids' point of view.
-And conflicts that troubled them were given responses in the stories.
+And conflicts that troubled them were given response in the stories.

 Try reading those stories to your anxious child.
 Then ask him/her to draw/doodle/color inspired by the surprising prompts the book offers.
 You'll learn so much about your kids, and will be able to give support based on the stories.